Rethinking the Role of Token Retrieval in Multi-Vector Retrieval

 \subsection{Qualitative Analysis}

 Table~\ref{tab:main-example} shows a prediction sample from MS MARCO.
 For T5-ColBERT, all of the top retrieved tokens are exact lexical matches.
 Surprisingly, none of the retrieved passages are about the query, demonstrating T5-ColBERT's failure to retrieve tokens from the correct context.
-In contrast, \ours{} retrieves fewer exact lexically matching tokens, but the contexts of the retrieved tokens are much more related to the query. \ours{} correctly matches the token `\texttt{average}' from the gold passage to the query token `\texttt{usual}' with a high similarity score.
+In contrast, \ours{} retrieves fewer exact lexically matching tokens, but the contexts of the retrieved tokens are much more related to the query.
 This example explains the lower lexical token retrieval probability of \ours{} compared to T5-ColBERT in~\Cref{fig:token-retrieval} (bottom), but higher gold token retrieval performance in~\Cref{fig:token-retrieval} (top).
 For more qualitative examples, please see Appendix \ref{apdx:qualitative-analysis}.